petrlipatov/rutf8/README.md

 ### 2) Huffman

 The Huffman module applies variable-length encoding to text content using the Huffman tree algorithm.
 This technique helps compress data by assigning shorter codes to more frequent characters.

+#### How does it work:

+- Analyzes character frequencies to determine optimal encodings.
+- Creates efficient variable-length codes for each character using a Huffman Tree.
+- Encodes input text with these variable-length codes.
+- Packs the Huffman tree and encoded data into a binary buffer for storage or transmission.
+- Decodes text without needing an external schema (schemaless decoding).

 #### Functions: